chinmaydd/CaaS/README.md

 ## Usage

-* Clone the repository and register for an app on Dropbox and get an APPKEY and an APPSECRET.
+* Clone the repository and run `pip install -r requirements.txt`.

+* Register for an app on Dropbox and get an APPKEY and an APPSECRET.
 Add these to the `settings_template.py` file and rename it to `settings.py`.

 * Register for a new Gmail account for your CaaS provider and add account information in `main.py`.